Coastal Buoy Monitoring

-In 2011, LimnoTech worked closely with Michigan-based suppliers, academics, and the University of Michigan to develop an environmental sensing buoy platform built for the Great Lakes coastal environment.
-This led to the deployment of the first privately funded, real-time weather buoy in the Great Lakes, serving a nuclear power plant in Lake Michigan.
-Since installing that first buoy, we have continued to refine the buoy configuration, and we are now working collaboratively with several organizations, including the NOAA Coastal Storms Program, the NOAA Great Lakes Environmental Research Lab, State Sea Grant programs, Great Lakes cities, and the Great Lakes Observing System (GLOS).
-Our buoys are now deployed across the Great Lakes, and are being used to support various real-time, web-based data and Decisions Support Systems (DSSs), including the GLOS data portal.
+Since 2011, LimnoTech has worked closely with Great Lakes-based suppliers, academics, and local universities to develop an environmental sensing buoy platform built for the Great Lakes coastal environment.
+This includes close relationships with marine technology providers such as SeaView Systems in Dexter, Michigan and Fondriest Environmental in Fairborn, Ohio.
+Since installing the first buoy for a nuclear power plant on Lake Michigan, we have continued to refine the buoy configurations, and we are now working collaboratively with several organizations, including the NOAA Coastal Storms Program, the NOAA Great Lakes Environmental Research Lab, State Sea Grant programs, Great Lakes cities, and the Great Lakes Observing System (GLOS).
+Our buoy platforms are deployed across the Great Lakes, and are being used to support various real-time, web-based data and Decisions Support Systems (DSSs).

 Talk to us!
 Please contact Ed or Greg to find out more about our work and how we could work with you.

 Edward Verhamme Principal, Senior Engineer